Overtake Award

 The Overtake Award is presented annually by cryptocurrency platform and Formula One global sponsor Crypto.com.
-Though initially given for the most overtakes achieved over the season in 2021, it evolved into a monthly poll, with a final vote to determine the "best overtake of the year".
+Though initially given for the most overtakes achieved over the season in 2021, it has evolved into a monthly poll, with a final vote to determine the "best overtake of the year".

 History and rules

 History

 The award was first given in by Crypto.com, the trophy's official sponsor, to the individual driver who made the most overtakes during the season.
 This was in an effort to "celebrate the bravery exhibited by drivers who make bold moves in pursuit of success", and "to celebrate drivers' instincts to make bold and strategic moves".
 The award was modified for the season: instead of counting the number of overtakes, fans voted for the best overtake of each Grand Prix via social media.
 At the end of the season there was a social media poll to determine the overall winner.
 For the and seasons, the award was modified so that fans may select their favourite overtake from a shortlist of the best on-track action every month of the season.
 At the end of the season, all winners are voted to decide the definitive on-track move of the season.